barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 No. For example, we haven't handled [zero sized types](https://doc.rust-lang.org/beta/nomicon/exotic-sizes.html#zero-sized-types-zsts) yet.
 The code above implicitly assumes that the elements of the vector have a nonzero size in memory.
-Read till the very end for a solution.
-And please do reach out if there is more unsound code in my examples or mistakes in my explanations.
+I think that is the last piece of the puzzle to make this sound, but please do reach out if there is more unsound code in my examples or mistakes in my explanations.

 # Further Reading